maitak/sitebuilding/README.md

   `git fetch d8-starter`
   1. Merge changes into your Drupal 8 installation's dev
   `chmod 755 sites/default && git merge d8-starter/core` (for the 8.0.6 version)
-  2. If you want the new Composer 8.1.1 version switch to d8-starter/core-8.1.1
+    1. If you want the new Composer 8.1.1 version use:
+      `chmod 755 sites/default && git merge d8-starter/core-8.1.1`
+      1. remove the `/vendor` dir and commit this
+      2. add `/vendor` to `.gitignore` so it is not committed again (if not already done)
+      3. add `composer install` to all `before_deploy ` sections of `.amazeeio.yml`, like here:   https://github.com/AmazeeLabs/d8-starter/blob/dev/.amazeeio.yml
-    1. With 8.1.1: You'll need to run `composer install` locally
+      4. With 8.1.X _on local_: You'll need to run `composer install`.
-    2. And you'll need to update your .amazeeio.yml file for your project - adding composer install.
-See: https://github.com/AmazeeLabs/d8-starter/blob/dev/.amazeeio.yml

 1. Update Drupal database (inside Vagrant)
   `drush updb`